sankeer28/Club_Manager/README.md

 # MEM: Recreation Club Membership

 This project focuses on managing a small amateur club where members gather for regular practices, led by an amateur coach.
-The club meets weekly, and members are free to attend as they wish.
+The club meets weekly, and members can attend as they wish.
 However, they are required to pay for each practice session, either individually or in advance for a month.
 The treasurer handles the club's finances, including collecting payments, paying the coach, and covering monthly expenses like rent.

 ## Key Features